Open-Source-Community/Science-Tech-25-Materials/.NET/Summer Training Content/Content/aspnet_mvc_course_content.md

 ## 2. Web App Hosting

 - Web apps need to be **hosted** on a server to be accessed online.
-- Hosting types: Shared, VPS, Cloud (Azure, AWS).
+- Hosting Servers Like Apache, IIS (Windows only).

 ---